FACTBOX-Who's who on the new EU executive

 VICE-PRESIDENT, EURO & SOCIAL DIALOGUE, VALDIS DOMBROVSKIS

 Latvia, centre-right, 43.
-Physicist turned bank economist, finance minister and, until January, the prime minister who kept power despite deep pain inflicted on the crisis-ravaged Baltic state so it could join the euro zone.
+Physicist turned bank economist, finance minister and, until January, the prime minister who kept power despite the deep economic pain required to enable the Baltic state to join the euro zone.
 Resigned over deadly collapse of a Riga supermarket building.
-Another fiscal hawk, he would also oversee commissioners Moscovici, Hill, Thyssen, Bienkowska and others.
-At his hearing, he defended the benefits of the euro, while noting that there was no law to prevent states giving up the currency.
+Another fiscal hawk, he would also oversee commissioners Moscovici, Hill and Thyssen.

 VICE-PRESIDENT, DIGITAL SINGLE MARKET, ANDRUS ANSIP